irtazahashmi/pytspl/README.rst

-The primary goal of ``PyTSPL`` is to provide a unified and comprehensive toolset for the analysis and visualization of higher-order interactions, currently centered towards simplical complexes (SCs).
+The primary goal of ``PyTSPL`` is to provide a unified and comprehensive toolset for the analysis and visualization of higher-order interactions, currently centered towards simplicial complexes (SCs).
 The functionalities of SCs are scattered and it’s difficult to use multiple functionalities together.
 By integrating multiple functionalities within a single library and extending them, PyTSPL aims to facilitate research and practical applications in various domains.